The IRC in Burundi

 How We Help

-- We provide life skills and job training for young people to help them succeed and become independent.
+- The IRC provides life skills and job training for young people to help them succeed.

 - The IRC reunites separated children with their families and helps them transition back to school and family life.